Robust in Practice: Adversarial Attacks on Quantum Machine Learning: Classifications on Generator Output Distributions

 Let the original sample $\rho\in\mathcal{S}$ be a pure product-state density matrix with $n$ qudits as in Eq.~\eqref{eqn: product_states}.
 A perturbation $\epsilon_{unc}\equiv\epsilon$ leads to a sample $\sigma\in\mathcal{X}$.
 First, we perform single qubit tomography on every qubit of $\sigma$ to reconstruct a product-state density matrix from these single qubits.
 We denote this mapping as $P: \mathcal{X}\rightarrow\mathcal{X},\ \sigma \mapsto \bigotimes_{i=1}^n\tr_{\{j\neq i\}}(\sigma)$.
 Subsequently, we numerically fit the pixel values $\{s_i\}$ to $P(\sigma)$ to find its closest density matrix $\tilde{\sigma}$ within our data manifold $\mathcal{S}$.
 We use a symbol $\tilde{\sigma}$ to represent the density matrix attained from this procedure. $\tilde{\sigma}$ is then replacing $\sigma$ when fed to the quantum classifier $h$.
 We have the following theorem, \begin{theorem} For every $n$-qubit $\rho\in \mathcal{S}\subseteq\mathcal{X}$, let $\tilde{\rho}$ be the density matrix within the data manifold attained from the above procedure.
 For any quantum classifier $h$, let $\tilde{h}:\mathcal{X}\rightarrow\mathcal{L}$ be such that $\tilde{h}(\rho)=h(\tilde{\rho})$, then

 where $n_e=n$ for even $n$ and $n_e=n+1$ for odd $n$. \end{theorem} The proof can be found in Appendix~\ref{append:proof_thm_sqt}.
-We note that the procedure and the theorem are general and independent of the quantum data encoding scheme.
+We note that the procedure can be applied to any product state encoding scheme.
 This procedure yields an explicit lower bound to the unconstrained adversarial perturbation when it is possible to estimate the in-distribution adversarial perturbation by, for example, sampling in the latent space \cite{zhao_generating_2018} or gradient descent search in the latent space \cite{Jalal2019} before mapping to the density matrices.
 This $\tilde{h}$ constructed from $h$ amounts to a feasible tomographic preprocessing of input states.
 It guarantees that the unconstrained robustness of each sample $\rho$ is bounded from below and may be used as a defense strategy against unconstrained adversarial attacks in practice.
 However, we note that when $n$ is large, this lower bound can be several orders of magnitude smaller than the upper bound.